Setting a new benchmark

 Over 100,000 descend on the North West city every year across a range of institutions, including Manchester Metropolitan University, the University of Salford, UMIST and the University of Manchester, which is home to the UK’s largest number of students.

 Despite the economic benefits and the boost to Manchester’s skills base that students bring, they also put major pressure on housing in the city.
 Purpose-built university accommodation helps to relieve this as well as satisfy the demand for high-quality, convenient places to live from the students themselves.

-To increase the housing options open to students in Manchester, Alumno has commenced pre-planning work on a well-located city centre site.
+To increase the housing options open to students in Manchester, Alumno has developed the site at Church Inn, Cambridge Street, Manchester.

-“Formerly the location of the Church Inn pub, the currently vacant site is within the MMU campus boundary and just a five-minute walk from the University of Manchester,” explains Alumno managing director David Campbell.
-“It offers excellent potential for a bespoke and modern student community and hub.
+“Formerly the location of the Church Inn pub, this was a vacant site within the MMU campus boundary and just a five-minute walk from the University of Manchester,” explains Alumno managing director David Campbell.
+“It offered excellent potential for a bespoke and modern student community and hub.